ampache/ampache.github.io/api.md

 You can also pass it `limit=none` to overcome the `limit` limitation and return **all** the matching elements.

-Refer to the [XML-methods](#api-class) page for further information regarding  each method
+Refer to the [API Class](#api-class) page for further information regarding each method.

 ### System API Methods

-Methods that are to be used in connection and general access to Ampache servers.
+Methods that are to be used for interaction and access to Ampache servers.

 * [handshake](#api-class-system-methods-handshake)
 * [ping](#api-class-system-methods-ping)